Story: Canterbury places

 The suburb was known for political radicalism in the 19th century, and was a centre of the prohibition and women’s suffrage movements.

 In the 20th century, the Sydenham electorate was staunchly Labour.
 One of the members who represented Sydenham in Parliament, Mabel Howard, was the country’s first woman cabinet minister.
+Many historic commercial buildings, especially along Colombo Street, were lost in the February 2011 earthquake.

 One of the larger southern suburbs, Spreydon had its own borough council between 1911 and 1921.
 Lacking major institutions or facilities, it has had a low-key identity.
 However, Pioneer Stadium, a leisure centre, opened in 1978.
 The many streets lined with inter-war bungalows give it architectural interest.